Sterling Law Building, 203.432.1696

 As part of their training, Ph.D. students must complete two terms of teaching experience.
-There are a number of ways in which students can fulfill this requirement, depending on the availability of teaching experiences from year to year.
-They include: (1) serving as a teaching assistant for a Law School course; (2) serving as a student organizer for a Law School reading group; (3) serving as a teaching fellow for a course in Yale College or another school at Yale; (3) co-teaching a course with a faculty member; and (4) in unusual situations, teaching their own course.
+There are a number of ways to fulfill this requirement, depending on the availability of teaching experiences from year to year.
+They include: (1) serving as a teaching assistant for a Law School course; (2) serving as a student organizer for a Law School reading group; (3) serving as a teaching fellow for a course in Yale College or another school at Yale; (4) co-teaching a Law School course with a faculty member; and (5) in unusual situations, teaching their own course.
 In all cases, students engaged in teaching will have faculty supervision and feedback from their advisers.

 M.A.
-The M.A. degree will be granted to Ph.D. students who are not continuing in the Ph.D. program, but who successfully complete the two-term foundations seminar and at least two additional courses, pass the two qualifying examinations, and submit an academic paper that is judged to be of publishable quality.
+The M.A. degree may be granted to Ph.D. in Law students who are not completing the program, but who successfully complete the two-term foundations seminar and at least two additional courses, pass the two qualifying examinations, and submit an academic paper that is judged to be of publishable quality.
 Students may substitute a third course for one of the two qualifying examinations.
-The degree is available retroactively to any students who matriculated from September 2013 onward.
+The degree is available retroactively to students who matriculated from September 2013 onward.

 Program materials are available upon request to the Graduate Programs Office, Yale Law School, 127 Wall Street, New Haven CT 06511.

 For Law School courses and their descriptions, see the Law School bulletin, online at http://bulletin.yale.edu.
 For courses in other schools at Yale University, please see their respective bulletins or http://courses.yale.edu.
 Specific course selections will be approved by the student’s advisory committee and by the DGS.